jplwood/jplwood.github.io/_posts/2017-03-30-wp-dev-team-env.md

 **[WP Sync DB](https://github.com/wp-sync-db/wp-sync-db) -** This excellent, open-source plugin is where the data migration magic happens.
 It is the tiniest bit confusing at first to make sure you have things pointing in the right directions, but once you get it set up (you can save configs), it's easy-peasy.
 You'll need to install this plugin both locally and up on the development server.
 In it, you'll be able to, using hash keys, pull and push data.
 So as people start flooding your snazzy new WordPress site with content, downloading plugins and cruisin' along, you can easily pull in the latest database changes to match the latest code you're getting from GitHub!

+This is sort of a catalogue for myself to remember this, but also I put it together in hopes that others might find it useful.
+May update it in the future.
+Comment with questions or ideas!